top of page

 Next Concert

-We're back with our next concert on Saturday 25th January 2025 including three classical favourites, and featuring Rachel Siu - a very talented young cellist from Australia.
+We're back with our next concert on Saturday 25th October 2025 including four classical favourites, and featuring Anita D'Attellis as our piano soloist in one of Mozart's great piano concertos.
 Please come and join us for an evening of fabulous music.

 You won't be charged a booking fee when buying tickets.